-We had approximately 820 clients, consisting primarily of advertising agencies, as of December 31, 2019.
-Many of these agencies are owned by holding companies, where decision making is decentralized such that purchasing decisions are made, and relationships with advertisers, are located, at the agency, local branch or division level.
-If all of our individual client contractual relationships were aggregated at the holding company level, Publicis Groupe and Omnicom Group Inc. would each represent more than 10% of our gross billings for 2019.
+We had approximately 875 clients, consisting primarily of advertising agencies, as of December 31, 2020.
+Many of these agencies are owned by holding companies, where decision making is decentralized such that purchasing decisions are made, and relationships with advertisers, are located, at the agency, local branch, or division level.
+If all of our individual client contractual relationships were aggregated at the holding company level, Publicis Groupe and WPP plc would have each represented more than 10% of our gross billings for 2020.

 In most cases, we enter into separate contracts and billing relationships with the individual agencies and account for them as separate clients.
 However, some holding companies for these agencies may choose to exert control over the individual agencies in the future.
-If so, any loss of relationships with such holding companies and, consequently, of their agencies, local branches or divisions, as clients could significantly harm our business, financial condition and results of operations.
+If so, any loss of relationships with such holding companies and, consequently, of their agencies, local branches or divisions, as clients could significantly harm our business, financial condition, and results of operations.